streamingfast/firehose-docs/architecture/data-flow.md

 Firehose gRPC Server components connect to persisted and live block data sources to serve consumer data requests.

 {% hint style="info" %}
-_Note: Firehose was designed to switch between the persistent and live data store as it's joining data to intelligently fulfill inbound requests from consumers._
+_Firehose was designed to switch between the persistent and live data store as it's joining data to intelligently fulfill inbound requests from consumers._
 {% endhint %}

 ### Historical Data Requests